SeanFromIT/studentloanbilltracker/USCongress.md

 Status: 4/5/2017 - Referred to House Committee on Ways and Means and simultaneously Education and the Workforce.
 Ways and Means placed it in the Subcommittee on Social Security.

+**<a id="hr1656" target="_blank" href="https://www.popvox.com/us/federal/bills/115/hr1656">H.R.
+1656 (HELP [Higher Education Loan Payments] for Students and Parents Act)</a>** -
+Bi-partisan bill to allow a tax exclusion for employer-provided educational assistance programs.
+It excludes employer payments towards employee student loans - or to 529 savings accounts - from the employee's gross income.
+It also provides a tax credit of 50% of the payments made by the employer.
+The overall annual payment per employee cannot exceed the current Section 127 limit of $5250.

+Status: 3/21/2017 - Referred to House Committee on

 **<a id="hr1614" target="_blank" href="https://www.congress.gov/bill/115th-congress/house-bill/1614">H.R.
 1614 (Student Loan Refinancing Act)</a>** -
 Would allow you to lower the interest rate (to match) on your Federal Direct Loans whenever current students get a better rate than you did.

 Status: 3/17/2017 - Referred to House Committee on Education and the Workforce.

+**<a id="hr" target="_blank" href="https://www.popvox.com/us/federal/bills/115/hr1268">H.R.
+1268 (Veterinary Medicine Loan Repayment Program Enhancement Act)</a>** -
+Bi-partisan bill to exclude federal & state-level student loan repayment and forgiveness from being considered gross income for veterinarians.

+Status: 3/1/2017 - Referred to House Committee on Ways and Means.

 **<a id="hr1127" target="_blank" href="https://www.popvox.com/us/federal/bills/115/hr1127">H.R.
 1127 (Student Loan Fairness Act)</a>** -